JamesFarrant/Logistic-Regression-Project/README.md

 3. More tests on custom-built functions.
 4. Potentially look for a more elegant way to reindex the columns during prediction
 5. Try different ML models and record train/test performance in a log file.

-I really enjoyed the assignment and look forward to speaking with you soon!